SecRef*: Securely Sharing Mutable References Between Verified and Unverified Code in F*: Key Ideas of

-Now time for some magic: we show that we can instantiate the types we give to unverified code, so that this code gets closer to something that can be safely linked with verified code.
-We illustrate this instantiation step by step for \ls{target_student_hw} above.
+Now time for some magic: we show that we can instantiate the polymorphic interface we give to unverified code, so that this code gets closer to something that can be safely linked with verified code.
+We illustrate this instantiation step by step for \ls{poly_student_hw} above.
 Instantiating the abstract invariant, $\inv$, lifts all the functions to the effect \ls{LR}, which is just a synonym for the effect \ls{MST} with an extra global invariant, ensuring that shareable points to shareable, so after instantiation we have the same effect as in the type \ls{student_hw} from \autoref{fig:autograder_example}.
 We instantiate $\prref$ with \ls{fun r -> witnessed (is_shareable r)}, which becomes the same pre-condition as in type \ls{student_hw}.
 Then, we instantiate the preorder $\hrel$, with \ls{fun h_0 h_1 -> modif_only_shareable h_0 h_1 /\\ same_labels h_0 h_1}, which means we now have as post-condition the universal property that unverified code modifies only shareable references, which is also the first part of the post-condition of \ls{student_hw}.
-So unverified code is instantiated during linking to obtain a type with concrete pre- and post-conditions.
-This is a first step towards bridging the gap between verified and unverified code, and in \autoref{sec:key-hoc} we show how we additionally use higher-order contracts during the compilation of the verified program to fully bridge this gap.
+So unverified code is instantiated during linking to obtain a type with concrete pre- and post-conditions, now having what we call an \textit{intermediate interface}.
+This is a first step towards bridging the gap between verified and unverified code (see \autoref{fig:overview}), and in \autoref{sec:key-hoc} we show how we additionally use higher-order contracts during the compilation of the verified program to fully bridge this gap.

-But first, let us still mention that instantiating the 3 operations from \autoref{fig:type-poperations} is straightforward.
+But first, let us still mention that instantiating the three operations from \autoref{fig:type-poperations} is straightforward.
 We instantiate allocation by allocating a reference and then labeling it as shareable.
-And we instantiate \ls{read} and \ls{write} using the default operations of Labeled References, since, due to the new specs,\ch{can we be more explicit what new specs? (flow)}\er{+1} they are now specialized for shareable references.
+And we instantiate \ls{read} and \ls{write} using the default operations of Labeled References, which because of the specs given by the three concrete predicates, they are now specialized for shareable references.
 For \ls{read} an interesting interaction happens between $\every\ \prref\ $\ls{r} and the global invariant to show that whatever was read from the heap is also shareable.
-The $\every$ combinator stops when reaching a reference because once it was established that a reference is shareable, the global invariant offers the guarantee that all references reachable form this reference are also shareable.
+The $\every$ combinator stops when reaching any reference because once it was established that a reference is shareable, the global invariant offers the guarantee that all references reachable from this reference are also shareable.